scottbilas/OkTools/Unity/NOTES.md

 * Impossible to debug when there's a grammar problem.
 You just hack over and over trying to get the right brackets and ... and options specs, then look at the dictionary that comes back..
 A dump grammar can be a stopgap until codegen types are implemented.
 * No support for a flag set to false vs a default (missing) flag.
 (For example `--flag` -> `true`, `--flag:false` (also `0` or `n` or `f` in place of `false`) -> `false`, (missing) -> `null`) otherwise cannot override a default set in a config file
 * No information in any given param on where it came from - its arg index, its position in the args string, etc. This is needed if you want to mess with the args list (say remove certain params and sub/re-parse).
+* Processing of "--" is greedy, so if there are optional plain arguments to the left, they will end up eating "--" for themselves.
+Should have "--" be specially parsed.

 Nice: